GinoBogo/CloneProject/README.md

 # CloneProject
 Utility to clone a project via CLI or Tkinter GUI.

 CloneProject takes an existing codebase and produces a fully renamed copy.
-You provide the source directory/name and the destination directory/name either via command-line arguments or through the Tkinter GUI.
-The script copies every file and folder, renaming paths that contain the original project name and replacing occurrences of that name inside text files.
+You provide the source directory/name(s) and the destination directory/name(s) either via command-line arguments or through the Tkinter GUI.
+The script copies every file and folder, renaming paths that contain the original project name(s) and replacing occurrences of that name(s) inside text files.
 This makes it easy to bootstrap a new project from a template without manually updating identifiers.
 Personally, I used this script to clone Microchip MPLAB X IDE projects, which are notoriously difficult to copy without breaking.

 ## Features